-- a) The Chair shall be selected from the faculty members of the Honor Council, and the Vice-Chair shall be selected from the student members of the Honor Council. - b) The Chair will present all cases to the Honor Council; - c) Upon receiving notice from the student requesting a hearing by the Honor Council, the Chair shall call a hearing within ten (10) university business days; - d) Should the Chair be unable to meet his/her obligations, the Vice-Chair will perform the duties of the Chair. - e) In the absences of the Chair and Vice-Chair, the Chair will designate a Chair Pro-temp.
+- a) The Chair shall be selected from the faculty members of the Honor Council, and the Vice-Chair shall be selected from the student members of the Honor Council. - b) The Chair will present all cases to the Honor Council. - c) The Office of Student Conduct and Community Engagement will provide notification of hearing date and time to student within ten University business days upon receiving notice from the student requesting a hearing by the Honor Council and letter of acknowledgement by the Office of Student Conduct and Community Engagement. - d) The Chair shall call a hearing to order.
+Should the Chair be unable to meet his/her obligations, the Vice-Chair will perform the duties of the Chair.

+e) In the absences of the Chair and Vice-Chair, the Chair will designate a Chair Pro-temp.